IdoSarShalom/nlp-dlt-assignment-1/README.md

 * `data/train.csv` and `data/validation.csv` contain the raw datasets from the Emotion dataset.
 * `data/gru` and `data/lstm` contain the trained models and tokenizers after running the training notebooks.
 * `00_eda.ipynb` contains Exploratory Data Analysis with comprehensive visualizations, class distribution analysis, and text statistics.
 * `01_preprocessing.ipynb` contains the text preprocessing pipeline including tokenization, padding, and stopword removal.
-This notebook is run for both training and validation splits.
+This notebook runs on any dataset split (train, validation, and test) by setting the `split` variable.
 * `02_train_gru.ipynb` contains the **Bidirectional GRU** architecture training with Word2Vec embeddings.
 * `03_train_lstm.ipynb` contains the **Bidirectional LSTM** architecture training with GloVe embeddings.
-* `04_model_comparison.ipynb` contains the model evaluation, side-by-side performance comparison, and confusion matrix generation.
+* `04_inference.ipynb` (formerly `04_model_comparison.ipynb`) contains the inference pipeline, model evaluation, and side-by-side performance comparison on test data.
-* `setup_environment.sh` is an automated script to set up the conda environment and install dependencies.
 * `requirements.txt` contains the Python package dependencies.

 ## Running The Project 🏃